Phone: 888-513-5303 | Mo. - Fr. 8:30am - 5pm PST

 Generally, potters use the term in three ways:

 - To describe a property of clay or glaze. ex. "this is a beautiful cone 6 glaze" or, "I wish we had real, cone 10 porcelain."
-This is the most frequent use.
+This is the most frequent use of the word.

 - To refer to temperature, which is seen in the chart below.